THE LIST SO FAR.....

 including the Cardiff Bay Barrage) and Luigi Scalera (see below) who was

 there as one of the architects.
-CBDC closed in 2000 and Ianmoved on to the Welsh Assembly Government where he works in the Environment, Sustainability and Housing Department on housing construction policy.
-He is still very happily married and turned 60 in October 2007.
+CBDC closed in 2000 and Ian moved on to the Welsh Assembly Government where until January 2009 he worked in the Environment, Sustainability and Housing Department on housing construction policy.
+He now works for Integrate Wales, a collaborative network of housing associations in Wales.
+He looks after a consortium of nine housing associations in South Wales.
+He is happily married and turned 60 in October 2007.
 He still sees Luigi Scalera every summer when he brings his olive oil business to the Cardiff Bay Food Festival.

 E-mail: